zzlqwq/vehicle-following-e2e/README.md

 ```

 ### Dataset
-The dataset used in this project includes various scenarios, vehicle types, and environmental conditions.
-Due to its size, the dataset is hosted on Google Drive.
-Access it [here](https://drive.google.com/your-dataset-link).
-Follow the setup instructions in the repository.
+The dataset used in this project includes various scenarios.
+Only a partial dataset has been uploaded and is available on Google Drive.
+You can access it [here](https://drive.google.com/drive/folders/1_GenfbRosUPFyHhQkU8nwK0usfB_Rvzf?usp=drive_link).

 ## Demo Video
 A demonstration of the proposed framework in action is available on [YouTube](https://youtu.be/zL1bcVb9kqQ).